rupl/chrisruppel.com/blog/_posts/2017-10-27-brave-payments.md

 Containing this process to the browser also means that someone with enough knowledge and know-how can customize their ad-brokering process.
 In the future I think we'll see this, with additional preferences available in the browser for what type of ads you want to promote or restrict.
 Again this is similar to today's Google ad prefs, but strictly within your control, and not used for additional tracking purposes.

+## Sustainable self-publishing

+Organizations who choose not to invade our lives with ads must always struggle to financially support their endeavor.
+The annual donation drive for Wikipedia is a well-known example.
+Just think, if every person browsing Wikipedia pitched in a few cents each month, I have no doubt their financial position would be much better.

+Brave Payments isn't just designed for high-traffic websites, but also for small, independent publishers.
+As time goes on, we see larger and larger chunks of the web surrender their publishing process to walled gardens like Facebook and Twitter.
+I've also enjoyed these services for the reach they provide, and others have embraced these large social networks for the revenue that comes with increased exposure.
+It's almost too easy, so people surrender control of their content in the name of convenience.

+However, the web was meant to be decentralized.
+Each person can control their own identity, content, discussions, and so forth.
+A personal domain name is the key upon which it all rests.

+Brave Payments will put pressure on content creators to truly own their content.
+It's quite simple: unless you own the domain where the content is hosted, nobody can pay you!
+So if you're the type who writes long-form text on Medium, then Medium will collect your payments, not you.
+As it becomes more popular, Brave Payments will apply an ever-stronger financial incentive to decentralize content once again.

 ## Ok I'm sold, how do I start?

 Eventually there will be two ways to fill your Brave wallet.
 One is to simply view Brave ads, but in reality this will not earn you a significant amount until the system is orders of magnitude more popular.
 Plus, the compensation mechanism is scheduled for a later release.